marsen/marsen/resume/en/index.md

 ### A****, March 2023 ~ Now
 In the IP-related industry, the specific details are temporarily confidential.
 We have started incorporating AI tools into the development process.
+First-year management of a team of six, overcoming the challenge of innovating with limited resources, concurrently managing and enhancing existing old projects.
+Achieved a significant milestone with a 30 million bonus for a startup initiative and earned ISO 27001 certification.

 ### Consulting and Entrepreneurship, March 2020 - Now
 After leaving Jiuyi, I attempted to adjust my work style and joined various startup teams.